jskeet/DemoCode/Drums/index.md

-Loading a single kit is reasonably quick - a few seconds - but loading the complete module data takes about three minutes for the TD-17, and longer for the TD-50.
+Loading a single kit is reasonably quick - a few seconds - but loading the complete module data takes about three minutes for the TD-17, and longer for the TD-27 or TD-50.
 You'll see a progress dialog like
 this:

 ![Module loading dialog](loading-dialog.png)